obie/guide-to-reactive-rails/README.md

 [Modern Datatables](https://github.com/guillaumebriday/modern-datatables) is a repo with two apps and running demos, one with classic, old school Rails application with server rendered views, Stimulus, Stimulus Reflex and Turbolinks, and the other with Rails as a backend API and Vue.js as a full static SPA in the frontend.

+[Boxdrop](https://github.com/marcoroth/boxdrop) is a Dropbox-Clone built using StimulusReflex to demonstrate how you can use StimulusReflex to build an application.

 ## Videos

 ### The "Twitter in 10 minutes" video